-SPOTTED WING DROSOPHILA MANAGEMENT IN HOME FRUIT PLANTINGSDOWNLOAD FILE
+SPOTTED WING DROSOPHILA MANAGEMENT IN HOME FRUIT PLANTINGSDOWNLOAD

 June 1, 2020 - Author: Matthew J. Grieshop, Diane Brown, Rufus Isaacs, Julianna Wilson, MSU Extension

 Spotted wing drosophila (SWD), Drosophila suzukii, is a relatively recent and serious pest of wild and cultivated berries (e.g. strawberries, blueberries, raspberries, blackberries) and cherries.
 It was first detected in California in 2008 and in Michigan in 2010.
 It is now present throughout much of the world.
 While SWD is similar in appearance to other vinegar flies, the SWD female possesses a saw-like ovipositor that allows it to lay eggs in ripening as well as rotting fruits.
 Fruit are susceptible to SWD when they begin to color until they are harvested.
 Eggs hatch inside the fruit, and the small white larvae feed, eventually causing fruit to collapse.
 Eggs develop into adults in as little as 8 days and individual females can lay more than 300 eggs, allowing populations to increase rapidly.